hynek/structlog/docs/recipes.md

 ## Fine-Grained Log-Level Filtering

 *structlog*'s native log levels as provided by {func}`structlog.make_filtering_bound_logger` only know **one** log level – the one that is passed to `make_filtering_bound_logger()`.
-Sometimes it can be useful to filter more strictly for certain modules or even functions.
+Sometimes, that can be a bit too coarse, though.

-You can achieve that with by adding the {class}`~structlog.processors.CallsiteParameterAdder` processor and writing a simple own one that acts on the data you get:
+You can achieve that with by adding the {class}`~structlog.processors.CallsiteParameterAdder` processor and writing a simple processor that acts on the data you get.

 Let's assume you have the following code: